TranslatorSRI/NameResolution/README.md

 8. Run the Solr restore script using `bash`, i.e. `bash solr-restore/restore.sh`.
 This script assumes that the Solr pod is available on `localhost:8983` and contains a `var/solr/data/snapshot.backup` directory with the data to restore.
+9. Look for the script to end properly (`Solr restore complete!`).
+Look up http://localhost:2433/status to ensure that the database has been loaded as expected, and use http://localhost:2433/docs (after changing the server) to try some test queries to make sure NameRes is working properly.

 #### Loading from synonyms files